maysaahourani/reading-notes/README.md

 basic text editor will have the above three features ,specific text editor may works with specific operating system , An IDE (Integrated Development Environment) is really a suite of different software all coming together.
 An IDE is a text editor, a file manager, a compiler, and a debugger all in one software package breifly its the platform for prograammer that he had everything at one place.

+**cheat sheet for terminal**
+we have those usable command

+1. pwd
+2.ls
+3.cd

+4.echo